moconnell/yolo/README.md

 ## Quick Start

-- download `YoloKonsole.exe`, `appsettings.json` and save to a new folder on your computer
+- download `YoloKonsole.exe`, `appsettings.json` and `./setup-secrets.ps1` and save to a new folder on your computer
-- edit `appsettings.json` with the correct settings
-- run `YoloKonsole.exe` - from the command line is recommended initially, so that you can see the output easily (Windows+R, cmd) although file logging is also provided
-- by default, the application will issue a `Proceed? (y/n)` challenge before issuing any trades to the broker
-- this can be overridden by using the command-line switch `-s`

 1. **Setup Secrets** (First time only):